9 Different Types of Hawks in Pennsylvania

 These types of hawks in Pennsylvania can be seen gliding above wetlands and fields, searching for their prey.
 They may also be seen perched on fence posts or telephone poles.

-The Northern Harrier is an important part of Pennsylvania’s ecosystem, as it helps keep the population of small animals in check.
+The Northern Harrier is an important part of Pennsylvania’s ecosystem, helping to control the population of small animals.

 These hawks play an important role in keeping the local wildlife populations balanced.